 Iyengar Yoga: Exceptional Teaching Standards

-All Iyengar yoga teachers are trained to rigorously high standards, with a minimum of six years’ training before qualifying.
+All Iyengar yoga teachers are trained to very high standards, with a minimum of six years’ practice before qualifying.

-Once qualified, teachers must continue train regularly and complete professional development training in order to maintain their certificate and teach using the Iyengar name.
+Once qualified, teachers must continue to train and complete regular professional development training in order to maintain their certificate and use the Iyengar name.
 In this way, the care and precision that characterises Iyengar yoga is maintained.

 These high teaching standards are part of the reason Iyengar yoga is the most widely practised method of yoga worldwide.
 The Certification Mark is the guarantee of this quality.

 Iyengar yoga has been used successfully to treat a range of conditions including musculoskeletal, physiological and emotional.

 Only teachers with significant experience and training are certified to teach yoga therapy.
 You can find one using our search here and selecting the therapy teacher option.